 Fundamentally, the setting of FRM rates is tied to the treasury bond market, as are capitalization (cap) rates.
 The 30-year FRM rate moves in tandem with the 10-year Treasury Note rate.
 Historically, the risk premium spread between the 10-yr T-Note rate and the 30-yr FRM rate is 1.5%.
 The spread is far greater for cap rates.

-However, on September 22, 2023, the 10-yr T-Note rate is 4.43%.
-Thus, the spread between the 10-year T-Note and 30-year FRM rate is a high 2.76%, well above the historical risk premium spread of 1.5%.
+However, on September 6, 2024, the 10-yr T-Note rate is 3.70%.
+Thus, the spread between the 10-year T-Note and 30-year FRM rate is still high, at 2.65%, well above the historical risk premium spread of 1.5%.
 Today’s generous spread indicates lenders continue to pad their risk premiums in anticipation of future rate increases — and foreclosures due to defaults.

-The average monthly rate on adjustable rate mortgages (ARMs) continues to edge higher in September 2023, averaging 7.15%.
-The interest rate on the ARM is higher than the 15-year FRM and essentially level with the 30-year FRM rate.
-Thus, a riskier ARM is fairly useless to buyers seeking to increase their borrowing capacity.
+The average monthly rate on adjustable rate mortgages (ARMs) is on a downward trend, averaging 6.26% in September 2024.
+The interest rate on the ARM is higher than the 15-year FRM and higher than the 30-year FRM rate — with the limited savings not worth the significant dangers inherent in ARMs.
+Thus, a riskier ARM is useless to buyers seeking to increase their borrowing capacity.

-This inversion in rates has completely eliminated the appeal of ARMs — and the support for home prices ARMs provided before the inversion.
+This inversion in FRM and ARM rates has completely eliminated the appeal of ARMs except in mortgaged-financed high-tier housing and commercial property.
+Thus, the support for low- and mid-tier home prices ARMs provided before the inversion is now unavailable.

 Click the link to go directly to a chart, or browse the charts by scrolling below.